 SO… How do I choose which one to go with?
 Easy…..

 There are many outdoor rec companies who will take you underground, but here are the questions you need to ask when choosing one:

-How long have you (the leader) been caving for?
+How long have you been running this trip for?

 As mentioned in a lot of this site, it comes back to the ASF Caving Standards, all available on their site.

-The Uni Clubs generally have a bad reputation with some people in Buchan due to several alleged incidents over the past decade.
-Nothing has been proven or admitted, though so I won’t say any more on that.
-The uni clubs also always camp in the reserve instead of going to Homeleigh, but still use the intentions board at Homeleigh – that is for everyone.
+The uni clubs have a bad reputation with some people in Buchan due to several alleged incidents over the past decade.
+Nothing has been proven or admitted, though so I won’t say any more on that, and it’s all water under a bridge anyway.
+The uni clubs also often camp in the reserve, or stay in other accommodation such as Limestone Lodge instead of going to Homeleigh.
+Make sure you still use the intentions board at Homeleigh though – that is for everyone.

 Give it a shot!

 Give it a shot!
 I can pretty much guarantee a day to remember, and it might just change your life!
 The caves that the commercial vendors go to (being Labertouche and Britannia Creek) are just the very tip of the iceberg.
 They are granite and as such have no decoration (apart from glow worms) but if you find yourself loving it, make it a priority to contact your local club asap and tee up a trip to a limestone caving area.